Summer internship: Back-End Software Engineer

-- Join feature planning meetings where you discuss and decide how to solve problems from an end-user perspective.
+- Join a feature planning meeting where you discuss and decide how to solve a problem from an end-user perspective.

-- Write short feature solution proposals with your team for the product owner.
+- Write a short feature solution proposal with your team for the product owner.

 - Break down the feature into small tasks and divide them among the team.

-- Implement the solution with modern techniques, in such a way that it’s test-driven and applies the principles of continuous delivery.
+- Implement the solution with modern techniques in such a way that’s test-driven and applies the principles of continuous delivery.

 - Code review your colleague’s work and process their feedback on your work.

-- Test whether the feature meets our quality standards before deploying it with your team.
+- Test whether the feature meets our quality standard before deploying it with your team.

-You’ll be mainly learning through doing because we believe your learning curve will be steeper if you get stuck in rather than watching from the sidelines!
+You’ll mainly learn through doing because we believe your learning curve will be steeper if you get stuck in rather than watching from the sidelines!
 Making mistakes is okay because this is when you learn the most.